Paradise lost: The systemic oppression no one is talking about

 It’s a simmering resentment I occasionally detect, thinly veiled jealousy of the larger island a little more than one hundred miles to the west.
 Puerto Rico, like the V.I., is under the “protection” of the U.S., but there’s a nagging sense here that their mostly brown neighbors are favored sons, not unwanted stepchildren.

 Navigating the narrow hills from one side of St. Thomas to the other takes fifteen to twenty minutes and a strong stomach.
 Hairpin curves dip at impossible angles, making commutes feel like gravity-defying rides on a rollercoaster.
 Along the way, every second or third home you pass is in some state of disrepair, painful reminders of the damage dealt by Irma and Maria seven years earlier.
 Many structures are crumbling and gutted, severely damaged by unrelenting rains and bitter heat.
 If this were a different part of the world, you’d swear they were vestiges of a battle waged and lost.
 But they’re not.
-They’re simply evidence that without money, government support, and a reliable infrastructure, it’s physically impossible to recover from what Mother Nature sends our way.
+They’re simply evidence that without money, government support, and reliable infrastructure, it’s impossible to fully recover from whatever Mother Nature sends our way.

 With so much of the island’s housing uninhabitable, Lisa and I wonder where these refugees live now.
 Have they all left?
 Are they shacking up with friends and family?
 After a while, it occurs to us that some of these homes aren’t entirely abandoned.
 Occasionally, we see cars (often crying out for repair) parked in front of structures that would doubtless be designated as condemned on the mainland — missing doors and windows, and even walls and roofs.
 At night, the faint glow of light sometimes dances in the shadows of an otherwise darkened house.